onnovalkering/brane/README.md

 See the [documentation](https://onnovalkering.github.io/brane) for more information.

 ## Development
-The following dependencies must be installed (Ubuntu 20.04):
+The following system dependencies must be installed (assuming Ubuntu 20.04):

 - build-essential
 - cmake